 Random checks of certificates will be carried out; if requested, the COVID certificate must be shown together with photo identification (e.g. student ID, identity card, passport, SwissPass).

 Students without a COVID certificate will also need to be able to continue their bachelor’s or master’s studies.
 BFH will therefore provide these students with teaching materials/presentations on the learning platform at the minimum, and they will be informed in good time of the digital alternatives available to them.

 Due to the special requirements of the courses, a digital alternative is rarely possible at the Bern Academy of the Arts (HKB).
 Classroom teaching will therefore continue here without full application of the COVID certificate rules, but in compliance with the current mask and social distancing requirements.
 Teaching areas may be filled to two-thirds of capacity only.

 Study trips abroad are open to those who are vaccinated or have recovered from the virus and can prove this with a COVID certificate.
 Under these conditions, study trips cannot be included as compulsory components of study programmes.

-Unvaccinated BFH members are strongly recommended to make regular use of the free BFH test kits.
-The existing options for testing have been extended so that, with three tests per week, a certificate can be obtained for the following study days (e.g. Fridays up to 4pm for on-site presence on the following Monday; Mondays up to 10am for on-site presence on Tuesday and Wednesday; Wednesdays up to 10am for on-site presence on Thursday and Friday).
-For the first study day on Monday, 20 September 2021, testing is therefore recommended on Friday 17 September 2021.
+With three tests per week, a certificate can be obtained for the following study days (e.g. Fridays up to 3.30 pm for on-site presence on the following Monday; Mondays up to 10am for on-site presence on Tuesday and Wednesday; Wednesdays up to 10am for on-site presence on Thursday and Friday).

 Vaccinated staff and students are also invited to take advantage of BFH testing.